First sketch

 Second sketch

 The next step was to use real footage.
 After showing a video I had made of myself being sexually harassed at my workplace, I thought that compiling more similar footage could make for a good project.
 I collected popular videos showing women around the world being harassed in various settings.
 Public transportation, nightlife, and other places were featured.
 The video was impactful, but for me, it shifted the focus.
 I noticed that I was already starting to pay attention to who was harassing the women.
-The issue of women’s safety is a well-known problem, and with my project, I want to highlight that women’s experiences are made visible and that this is not a problem for women alone but for society as a whole.
-I want to give men a voice in this issue because if people aren’t aware of the problem, change cannot happen.
-By using videos of real situations, I’m afraid I might shift the focus to the individual perpetrators and spark discussions about nationality and religion.
+I’m afraid I might shift the focus to the individual perpetrators and spark discussions about nationality and religion.
 I also want to keep the focus on the women and their experiences as the central point of my project, which is why I didn’t choose a format that includes real footage of sexual violence.

 Third sketch